ynput/ayon-documentation/website/docs/admin_hosts_houdini.md

 - `HOUDINI_OTL_PATH` to add a custom digital assets path

 Ayon allows you to add environment variables as:
-1. Global environment variable (it wil be available for all DCCs)
+1. Global environment variable (it will be available for all DCCs)
-2. Application specific (it wil be available for a particular DCC)
+2. Application specific (it will be available for a particular DCC)
-3. Application variant specific (it wil be available for a particular DCC version)
+3. Application variant specific (it will be available for a particular DCC version)
-4. Tool (it wil be available on demand per DCC per project per asset)
+4. Tool (it will be available on demand per DCC per project per asset)

 For a detailed guide visit: [Ayon/Openpype Env Vars and Tools Configuration Explained](https://community.ynput.io/t/openpype-env-vars-and-tools-configuration-explained/540)

 ### How to publish lookdev from Houdini ?

 Publishing and managing Lookdev in Houdini is within our plan.
-The current solution to publish materials is to use HDAs as you can publish most of Houdini nodes as hda.
+The current solution to publish materials is to use HDAs as you can publish most of Houdini nodes as HDA.

 ### How to submit houdini patch version to deadline ?